Atharv777/plutonium-wallet/README.md

 - Enable fund transfers to single or multiple recipients with ease.
 - Support the deployment of smart contracts directly through the wallet interface.
 - Allow users to manage multiple accounts effortlessly.
-- Integrate QR code scanning for quick payments, akin to traditional UPI apps.
+- Integrate QR code scanning for quick payments in crypto, akin to traditional UPI apps thus making cryptocurrencies mainstream.
 - Offer an intuitive interface, making it the first choice for both beginners and experienced users.
 - Provide functionalities comparable to traditional web wallets with added convenience.